 Spiritual Health Association advocates and promotes compassionate, person-centred spiritual care in health services.
 We initiate and participate in a number of quality improvement projects and in research in the healthcare sector, enabling best practice and contributing to overall health and well-being.
 We collaborate with practitioners, health services, government departments, universities and other agencies to achieve quality, innovative and compassionate spiritual care.

 Our projects enable health practitioners to deliver person-centred services.
 We value working with the sector to achieve these goals.
 Spiritual Health Association shares knowledge and evidence of best practice nationally and internationally to enhance the provision of spiritual care on a global level.

-Resources and tools are currently in development to support the implementation of the Guidelines for Quality Spiritual Care in Health.
-These include an audit tool for health services to conduct a gap analysis and templates for position descriptions.
+Resources and tools are available to support the implementation of the Guidelines for Quality Spiritual Care in Health.

 SHA wrapped up a successful second year of the program, facilitating a reflective practice program in partnership with Victorian Transcultural Mental Health (VTMH).

 SHA and VTMH ran two online series of six sessions for mental health workers in peer, clinical, and community settings in 2020.

 This second series focussed on personal and professional responses and challenges to living through a pandemic.

 The first series concentrated on how to incorporate spirituality and spiritual care into everyday practice.